CLI Commands

 Section titled astro buildBuilds your site for deployment.
 By default, this will generate static files and place them in a dist/

 directory.
-If SSR is enabled, this will generate the necessary server files to serve your site.
+If any routes are rendered on demand, this will generate the necessary server files to serve your site.

 Flags